Gamer100Dev/Gamer_OS/README.md

 🎮 Gaming Support

-    Steam & Lutris: Seamlessly run your favorite games with built-in support for Steam and Lutris.
     Graphics Drivers: Out-of-the-box support for the latest AMD and NVIDIA drivers ensures you get the best performance from your hardware.
     Controller Support: Plug and play support for a wide range of game controllers, including Xbox and PlayStation controllers.